ietf-wg-jsonpath/draft-ietf-jsonpath-base/README.md

  This will:
  - re-generate the `.txt` and `.html` files
  - check the ABNF syntax
  - copy the HTML file for use by github pages:

 ```
 xml2rfc ./draft-normington-jsonpath-latest.xml --text --html && aex draft-normington-jsonpath-latest.txt | bap -S path -q && cp draft-normington-jsonpath-latest.html docs/index.html
 ```

 A script [gen.sh](scripts/gen.sh) is provided for convenience.
 You can also use [docker-gen.sh](scripts/docker-gen.sh) version that installs and runs all utilities within a Docker container.

+### Conventions

+Basic conventions around source files formatting is captured in the `.editorconfig` file.
+Many editors support that file natively.
+Others (such as VS code) require a plugin, see https://editorconfig.org/.

 ### Pull Requests